cpcobb/cpcobb.deathgrindfreak.io/clan-wars.md

 ![Light saber barbarians](/light_sabers.jpg)

 War is optional, but highly encouraged.
-Leaders BLUNT, Jason, Nubblet, and Queen Hart will fill war cc's.
+Leader and Co-Leaders will fill war cc's.
 Wars 2-3 times a week.

 War Schedule: Tuesdays/Fridays are prep days.
 Wars on Wednesdays and Saturdays.
-War search starts at 12 noon central time.
+War search starts at 10 p.m. central time.
 3rd War: Must volunteer to participate.
 Begins after our second war ends on Sundays.

 **New** members must opt out of the first war after joining the rebellion to witness how war is conducted.
 This prevents confusion and establishes credibility.